2000's - The War on Terrorism

 of the United States after Hurricane Katrina.)

-October 26, 2005 - The War of Terror continues.
-With
+26, 2005 - The War of Terror continues.
+With elections in Iraq to

 Israel and condemns the peace process.

-|February 22, 2006 - In a continuing shift of the
+|February 22, 2006 - In a continuing shift of the retail industry to

 September 25, 2006 - In New

 Gulf Coast region.

 particularly illegal immigration, ensues across the nation.

 seen as a referendum by many on the Iraq policy of the Bush

 administration as well as personal Republican scandals among some House